JohnMurray/pembroke/docs/api/event.rst

+.. _api/event:

 ======
 Events
 ======

 .. highlight:: c++

-Events are a central data-type to "eventing" libraries such as `libevent`_.
-Whenever you trigger an action that has a delayed response, such as setting a timer or reading from the network, an event is involved.

-Events are essentially a handle representing your callback.
-While they cannot be composed as you might do with higher level constructs such as a ``Future`` or ``Pomise``, they can be canceled which can be useful if developing higher level abstractions on top of ``Event``.
+Events are (currently) manually triggerd/scheduled callbacks.
+There exist two event types of events, a delayed event and a timer event.
+Both event-types will run user-defined callbacks.
+Delayed events represent single-execution callbakcks while timers represent recurring actions.

+Events are created and then must be registered on the reactor in order to be scheduled for execution.
+Once registered, they can be cancelled and they exist as RAII types, so destructing the object will also cause the callback to be de-registered from the reactor.

 **Example**